 5. Co-packing, labelling, kitting

-If you use value-added services like labelling, co-packing, and kitting, it will slow down your fulfilment process.
-Save time by offering in-house packaging and labelling services.
+If you use value-added services like labeling, co-packing, and kitting, it will slow down your fulfillment process.
+Save time by offering in-house packaging and labeling services.
 Our solutions can provide same-day shipment during an on-site operation.
-There are various services in the market but, very few provide quality operation and fast shipment.
+There are various services in the market but very few provide quality operation and fast shipment.